MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ## Security and compliance

-You are responsible for ensuring the confidentiality and integrity of your customers' data.
+You're responsible for ensuring the confidentiality and integrity of your customers' data.
 As you build a security baseline, consider your security requirements and promises.
 Plan to meet your customers' compliance needs, including data retention.

 ### Design considerations